Twin Models Renee & Elisha Herbert Go Topless For ‘Maxim’ In New Photo Shared On Instagram

 Renee and Elisha Herbert not only share their matching beauty, but they also share a whole career in modeling, often appearing side by side in photo shoots, as evidenced by the posts they share on their Instagram pages.
 On Monday, Renee took to the popular social media platform to post a sultry photo of herself and her twin from a recent photo shoot they did with Maxim Australia.

 In the snapshot in question, which was also shared on Maxim Australia‘s own Instagram page, the 19-year-old models are featured together as they stand waist deep in a pool while wearing nothing at all on their torso.
-Both beauties have their are holding onto their own shoulders, placing their arms strategically over their chest in order to cover up their breasts and censor the photo.
+Both beauties are holding onto their own shoulders, placing their arms strategically over their chest in order to cover up their breasts and censor the photo.
 On their bottom half, the models are rocking a pair of white bikini bottoms.
 Renee’s swimsuit, on the left, ties on the side, sitting low on her figures in a way that accentuates her itty bitty waist and full hips.
 Elisha’s, on the other hand, doesn’t tie on the sides but sits equally low on her hips.

 Elisha is wearing a gold necklace with letters that spell out Maxim, while her sister has on a simple gold chain around her neck.